protocolguild/documentation/docs/7-anticipated-concerns.md

 **What are the tax implications of participation?**
 - We are not tax lawyers, each participant should seek experts for their jurisdiction.

-**What use cases can you anticipate wanting in the future that Astrodrop can’t facilitate today?**
+**What use cases can you anticipate wanting in the future that 0xSplits can’t facilitate today?**
 - Lending markets built into the vesting stream
 - Programmatically dripping membership
 - Extensions that let users automate a custom functions like "claim and sell to DAI"